 PE 808 Child Neuropsychological Assessment.
 This course is designed provide an introduction to the critical issues involved in the neuropsychological assessment of children.
-Topics include overview of neurodevelopmental and neurological disorders; administration, scoring, and interpretation of pediatric neuropsychological instruments; and differential diagnosis and treatment planning.
-Prerequisites: PC804, PG810, PG811.
-2 units.
+Topics covered will include: overview of common neurodevelopmental and neurological disorders, administration, scoring, and interpretation of commonly used neuropsychological instruments in pediatric assessment, and differential diagnosis and treatment planning.
+Prerequisites: PC804, PG810, PG811, and PE804.
+(2 units)